dandragos/storia-web-scraper/README.md

 3) The program will scrape Storia for listings based on the provided criteria.
 4) Results will be displayed, and the data will be exported to an Excel file.

-*Note: Please use this script responsibly and in compliance with the terms of use of the target website.*
+*Note: Please use this script responsibly and in compliance with the terms of use of the target website.
+(It was made for personal use)*

 *Made by Dan Dragos*